What is your holiday strategy?

 She also adds,

-“Of course, when you run your own business you are never truly ‘off work’, but my commitment in those ‘off-line’ weeks is to my children.
+“Of course, when you run your own business you are never truly ‘not working’, but my commitment in those off-line weeks is to my children.
 To be with them.
 To take them out.
 To actually have fun together rather than shunting them between childminder, grandparents, friends, and activity clubs.

-Yes, I check email and head off to my garden office to get things done, but my clients know I'm not around for ‘work work’.
-And equally, they know that when I am around in ‘at work’ weeks, I am truly there for them”.
+Yes, I check email and head off to my garden office to keep things ticking over, but my clients know I'm not around for ‘work work’.
+And equally, they know that when I am around during ‘at work’ weeks, I am truly there for them”.

 6. Delegate everything